ropensci/bikedata/cran-comments.md

 * Windows Visual Studio 2015 (on `appveyor`; `x64`): R-release, R-devel
 * win-builder (R-release, R-devel, R-oldrelease)

+Package also checked using both local memory sanitzer and `rocker/r-devel-san` with clean results.

 # R CMD check results

+The following NOTEs are generated:
+1. Potential mis-spelling of "Los" and "Angeles" (on R-release, R-oldrelease).
+2. Authors@R field gives persons with no valid roles: "rev" (on R-release, R-oldrelease) - These are accepted roles on R-devel.
-Two NOTEs are generated: one regarding potential mis-spelling of "Los" and "Angeles", about which I can do nothing; the other concerns large installed package size, which is primarily due to bundled C++ SQLite3 libs, along with extensive internal C++ routines.
+3. Note regarding package size due to necessity of internally bundling SQLite3 header library, along with extensive internal C++ routines.